neerajshan/sbab-home-assignment/README.md

 ### Testing Strategy
 - Junit Test cases are added for validating Service layer logic
 - For testing rest api and ensuring testing of requirements integration test are written using cucumber
-- All Test senrioes are mentioned under `src/test/resources/features`
+- All Test sentries are mentioned under `src/test/resources/features`
 ---